johnsonwyo/ETL_Pipeline_Example/readme.md

 ## PART I: ALL LOCAL, NO DOCKER

-## PART II: ALL LOCAL WITH DOCKER

-## PART III: AWS DEPLOYMENT

-Coming soon...

-The tech stack was limited to Python and SQL, though I interpreted this loosly and considered any library that I could "pip install" as fair game.
+The tech stack for Part I was limited to Python and SQL, though this is interpreted loosly and any library that I could be installed with "pip install" was fair game.
 Open source was the name of the game, so implementation was on Linux (WSL specifically).
 Goal was to implement similar tech stack to that given in the job description.
 The following technologies were used: